ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 #

-Containing numerous ReservoirlevelTwo Complexes (Figure 4) this level is the topmoste scale.
-The Supply Level is able to set up more the one Supply Complex.
+Containing numerous ReservoirlevelTwo Complexes (Figure 4) this level is the topmost scale.
+The Supply Level is able to set up more than one Supply Complex.
 To each Complex 4 Collectors, a Potable Water Reservoir, a Stormwaterdrain and a Sewer will be added.
 Figure 5 shows each Collectors function.

 #
 Figure 5: Supply Complex